This information is intended to provide clarity and transparency to pupils and parents/carers about what to expect from remote education, whilst:

 English – reading 40 mins, writing 40 mins; spelling and handwriting 20 mins; Maths 1 hour; foundation subject 1 hour.
 Movement and well-being activities 20 mins

-How will my child access any online remote education you are providing?
+How will my child access any online remote education?

 We recognise that some pupils may not have suitable online access at home.
 We take the following approaches to support those pupils to access remote education: